Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Washington Family Caregiver Learning Portal

-Powered by Trualta, the Washington Family Caregiver Learning Portal is free to all unpaid family caregivers and can be used with internet access and a laptop, tablet or smart phone.
+Powered by Trualta, the Washington Family Caregiver Learning Portal is free to all unpaid family caregivers.
+You can use it on a laptop, tablet or smart phone with internet access.

 Designed for families, support includes: